 - Breathing – Since the brainstem controls breathing, it can play a vital role when it comes to sleep apnea.
 If the brainstem is failing to keep the body breathing, this can lead to waking up repeatedly.
 Since the brainstem also controls things like swallowing, it can affect breathing during the night in a number of ways.
 It involves more than the body simply “forgetting” to take a breath.

 - The Sleep Process – The brainstem also gets the sleep process going.
 It lowers blood pressure, slows breathing, reduces blood sugar levels, and releases hormones that put the body to sleep.
 It also reverses this process and releases different hormones when it is time to wake up.
-So the brainstem can be related to issues with failure to sleep as well as sleeping too much or at the wrong times.
+So the brainstem can be related to issues with failure to sleep.
+Also, sleeping too much or at the wrong times.

 Because of these factors, research has been performed involving the connection between OSA and the cervical spine, among other central nervous system and sleep links.
 What part does the cervical spine have when it comes to the brainstem?